AddyKhan257/my-independent-project/README.md

-Hello from  mohammad adnan khan
+Hello from  Mohammad adnan khan